-- i.
-Adaptive home Automation System for maximum Management of Energy usage. - ii.
-Ai Enhanced Smart Green House for Agriculture
+i.
+Ai Adaptive home Automation System for maximum Management of Energy usage.ii.
+Ai Enhanced Smart Green House for Agriculture c.
+5G Resource Management Model for Telecom Operators

 The Vice Chancellor was ably represented by Prof. Iyeopu Siminiliaye, DVC R & D at the opening ceremony, Nov 18 with Prof. Omijeh and his team on ground for the exhibition.
 More partnerships now in progress as a result of the presentations.
 Plate 9.